netresearch/akeneo/README.md

 - LOCALE
 - SECRET
 - PIM_CATALOG_PRODUCT_STORAGE_DRIVER

+  If you want to use MongoDB you need this variable with this value: doctrine/mongodb-odm

 - MONGODB_SERVER

   If this variable is set, the DoctrineMongoDBBundle will automatically activated.

 - MONGODB_DATABASE

+  If you use MongoDb you must provide a database name, which will be used for the product collections